-In this video tutorial I will walk you through three different methods that will allow you to select and change colors in Photoshop.
+In this video tutorial, I will walk you through three methods that allow you to select and change colors in Photoshop.

 1. Color Replacement Tool